aarajh/flipgridchallenge/README.md

 ## Flipgrid Code Challenge
 Implementation of a simple signup screen and a confirmation view.
+It is a very basic implementation of the sign up page and hence does not utilize React-Router or Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Before running, please run `npm install` to install all dependencies.
 In the project directory, you can run:

 ### `npm start`